noelanimanini/ruby-project-alt-guidelines/README.md

 Welcome!
 BookMeet can help you track what books you have and which bookstore has what book in the area!
 Want to order more books?
 BookMeet.
 Want to update an existing order?
 BookMeet.
 Want to find a bookstore, book or book order?!
 BookMeet!

-BookMeet was designed to help the average bookstore owner with their day-to-day queries: from finding books/bookstores, to adding or deleting orders, BookMeet can help!
+BookMeet was designed to help the average user with their day-to-day queries: from finding books/bookstores, to adding or deleting orders, BookMeet can help!

 Prerequisites